 Jia Yi Gu is an architectural historian, curator, and designer who works on, thinks about, and occasionally writes about minor institutional spaces, ethics of care, and media-based practices in architecture.

 + co-curating Ecologies of Care with Rosario Talevi.
 Building upon an expansive definition of care as an interspecies and planetary process, Ecologies of Care brings together an interdisciplinary group of participants in art, architecture, media and technology studies to co-produce a spatial and situational environment in Fall 2022.

 + teaching the undergraduate and graduate seminar Practicing Care: Ethics, Labor, and Representation, a survey of contemporary conversations on the ethics of care in art, architecture, culture, and environments, at the California College of Art, Spring 2021.

 + co-organizing with Dark Matter University, a democratic network of architecture and design educators dedicated to anti-racist pedagogies.

-+ presenting her work at the Doctoral Colloquium organized by gta Institute for the History and Theory of Architecture at ETH Zürich in Fall 2021.
++ presenting recent research on on architectural theories of mind, including problem-solving and intuition, and architectural models at the Doctoral Colloquium organized by gta Institute for the History and Theory of Architecture at ETH Zürich in Fall 2021.